pjakiela/ECON370/getting-started-python.md

 ```
 bl.isna().sum()
 ```
 `bl.isna()` generates an array with the same dimensions as the data frame `bl`, but each value in the data frame is an indicator equal to one (or TRUE) if the analogous position in `df` is a missing value.
-As you might expect, `.sum()` sums the columns in the data frame `bl`.
+As you might expect, `sum()` sums the columns in the data frame `bl`.

 ### Summarizing Numeric Variables